malekje/holbertonschool-simple_shell/README.md

 <h1 align="center">
     💡 _simple_shell:

-in our holbertoon school group project we work on making our own shell, we make from 0 to 100 by using vim and vs code.
+Making our own shell from scratch.
 # 💡 Description:

 _simple_shell is a rectreation of shell that takes commands from the keyboard